Karim Hussain

-Karim Hussain (Ottawa, born July 16, 1975) is a Canadian filmmaker and cinematographer.
+Karim Hussain (born July 16, 1975) is a Canadian filmmaker and cinematographer.
 As a director he is best known for his 2000 film Subconscious Cruelty, and as co-writer of Nacho Cerdà's The Abandoned.
 In 2006, he adapted French-Canadian writer Marie-Claire Blais' work, La Belle Bête.
 For it, he won the Director's Award at the Boston Underground Film Festival.

-As a cinematographer his best known work is Brandon Cronenberg's Possessor, Jason Eisener's Hobo With A Shotgun, Brandon Cronenberg's Antiviral and many others.
-He is a full member of the Canadian Society Of Cinematographers.
+A native of Ottawa, Ontario, he is the son of writer Nancy Vickers.